Overdraft or credit card: Which is better to borrow money?

 How overdrafts work

 However, an overdraft is still a type of loan and must be repaid – with interest added.
-There are 2 types of overdraft: arranged and unarranged.
-Arranged overdrafts are simply those that you’ve pre-agreed with your bank, while unarranged overdrafts are when you spend more money than you have in your account without arranging it with your bank in advance.
+There are 2 types of overdrafts: arranged and unarranged.
+Arranged overdrafts are those you’ve pre-agreed with your bank, while unarranged overdrafts are when you spend more money than you have in your account without arranging it with your bank in advance.

 Overdraft pros and cons

 - Unlike a credit card, you can use an overdraft to pay direct debits and standing orders as well as to withdraw cash.